pPomCo/SMA-M2DC/ODD.md

 *Questions: Who (i.e., what entity) does what, and in what order?
 When are state variables updated?
 How is time modeled, as discrete steps or as a continuum over which both continuous processes and discrete events can occur?
 Except for very simple schedules, one should use pseudo-code to describe the schedule in every detail, so that the model can be re-implemented from this code.
 Ideally, the pseudo-code corresponds fully to the actual code used in the program implementing the ABM.*

+#### Customer behavior

+Customers are generated at wells, and have walks through the map to reach their exit wells.
+During their walk, they will intend to buy at shops corresponding to their need.

+- **Birth/death:**
+    - For now, we have a static population approach:
+        - Customers are generated at wells during initialization
+        - Customers who reach their exit well are instantaneously re-generated in a new entrance well.
+    - Another solution (dynamic population):
+        - Customers are generated at wells at any time (according to the strength of the well)
+        - Customers die when they reach they exit well.
+    - At birth, state variables are set:
+        - *destination*: where the customer leave the world
+        - *need*: what the customer buys
+- **Walk:**
+    - At initialiation, road patches propagate distance to wells, so that every road patch knows its distance to each well.
+    - During execution, a customer will move to the road patch that is the closest to her exit well, according to the previously computed values.
+- **Buying:**
+    - N/A

 ## Design concepts